A period of unprecedented acceleration of vaccine introductions

-Gavi's second five year strategy (2011-2015), approved by the Gavi Board in June 2010, draws on lessons from the previous 10 years and sets the roadmap for the next stage of the Vaccine Alliance's mission: completing the introduction of pentavalent vaccines and accelerating the delivery of a new generation of life-saving vaccines, in particular rotavirus and pneumococcal, to developing countries.
+Gavi's third five-year strategy (2011-2015), approved by the Gavi Board in June 2010, drew on lessons from the previous 10 years and set the roadmap for completing the introduction of pentavalent vaccines and accelerating the delivery of a new generation of life-saving vaccines, in particular rotavirus and pneumococcal, to developing countries.

-The 2011-2015 strategy also includes three cross-cutting areas: Monitoring and Evaluation, Advocacy, Communication and Public Policy, and Policy.
+The 2011-2015 strategy also included three cross-cutting areas: Monitoring and Evaluation, Advocacy, Communication and Public Policy, and Policy.

 Monitoring and evaluation